-For example, if you want to work from a home office or garden office, your employer will need to know that your home environment is suitable for the flexible working arrangements.
+If you want to work from a home office or garden office, your employer will need to know that your home environment is suitable for the flexible working arrangements.
 This is both in terms of health and safety and freedom from other distractions.
-You should not expect to be able to care for young children whilst you are working from a home office, and you should stress to your employer that you understand this.
 Offer to carry out a Risk Assessment of your home environment, looking at health and safety issues.

-You will also need to explain how you propose to maintain communications with your manager and other team members.
-Email will make up a lot of your communications, but ensure you also schedule in time for regular telephone and personal contact, as well as conference calls and maybe video conferencing.
-If you have superfast broadband, using Skype, for example, means flawless video calls, so you can still chat face to face.
-It will also help if you define core hours when you will definitely be available for telephone calls and face- to- face meetings, either in person or on Skype.
+You will also need to explain how you will maintain communications with your manager and other team members.
+As well as email, make sure you also schedule in time for regular telephone and personal contact, as well as conference calls and maybe video conferencing.

-Your manager may be concerned to know that you will be able to be self disciplined and motivated and that you will not suffer from feelings of isolation.
-These are common for the lone worker.
-Lone working can be lonely.
-You need to think this through yourself, you know yourself best!
-If you genuinely feel confident that these issues will not be a problem and that you will have personal strategies for dealing with them if they arise, then say so to your employer.
+Your manager must be reassured that you will be able to be self-disciplined and motivated and that you will not suffer from feelings of isolation.
+You need to think this through yourself.
+If you are confident that these issues will not be a problem and you have strategies for dealing with them if they arise, then say so to your employer.

 5) Set out flexible working proposal in writing and discuss face-to face

-You will find it helpful to set out your proposal in writing.
-Doing so, will also help clarify what you want to get out of flexible working.
-But do aim to accompany this with a face-to-face discussion with your employer.
+Set out your proposal in writing.
+Doing so will also help clarify what you want to get out of flexible working.
+Combine this with a face-to-face discussion with your employer.

-Listen to any objections your employer raises and, if necessary, go back to him or her later with specific suggestions as to how any disadvantages of flexible working can be overcome.
+Listen to any objections your employer raises and, if necessary, go back to them later with specific suggestions as to how any disadvantages of flexible working can be overcome.

 6) Refer your employer to this flexible working toolkit

-If your employer needs further convincing about the advantages of flexible working , ask them to take a look at the flexible working toolkit on this website and, in particular, the case studies which show increasing productivity.
+If your employer needs further convincing about the advantages of flexible working, ask them to take a look at the employer’s flexible working toolkit on this website and, in particular, the case studies which show increasing productivity.

 7) Set up flexible working as a trial initially

 Make sure that your employer sees it as a flexible working trial initially.
 This will seem less of an irrevocable commitment and less of a big step.
-You can suggest that you try out flexible working or teleworking for a trial period and then review how it is working out for both parties.
+Suggest that you try out flexible working or for a period and then review how it is working out for both parties.
 Make sure you know in advance how you will judge if it is a success.